kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-in-production.md

 Those are different problems.

-## The Connection Pool Becomes an Explicit Backpressure Boundary
+## The Connection Pool Becomes an Explicit Backpressure Boundary { #connection-pool-backpressure }

 A JDBC connection pool is more than an optimization that avoids opening TCP connections repeatedly.
 It is a concurrency boundary between the application and the database.